DFE-Digital/get-help-with-tech/README.md

 ## Prerequisites

-For running the app:
+### For running the app:

 - [Ruby](.ruby-version)
 - PostgreSQL
 - NodeJS >= 12.18.x
 - Yarn >= 1.22.x

-For performing releases:
+### For performing releases:

+There are two ways to perform a release -

+1. Using the 'Promote container' workflow in Github, for which you only need write access to this repository
+2. Manually, from your terminal command prompt.

+To perform manual releases, you will need:

 - Docker
 - CloudFoundry CLI >= v7.0